jparraporcar/crypto-dashboard-frontend/README.md

 npm install
 ```

-## Development & Local Testing
+## Development

 For the development stage, you don't need to deploy the application in this repo in AWS for testing.
 You can run the project in your local machine by executing `npm start` and navigating to [http://localhost:3000](http://localhost:3000).
-However, bear in mind that once you push the content to your main branch the deployment will be triggered
+However you will still need the endpoints coming from the backend deployment as explained in the next section in points 1 and 2.

-## Frontend Deployment
+## Deployment

 This project uses a Continuous Deployment (CD) pipeline with AWS.
 In order to ensure that the frontend is deployed correctly on AWS, you need to follow these steps: